Skiing with short-stem hip prosthesis: Safely back on the slopes

 A structured rehabilitation is the key to success.
 This includes:

-- Early mobilization: First walking exercises just a few days after surgery.
+- Early mobilization: Initial walking exercises already a few days after surgery.

 - Physiotherapy: Targeted mobility and strengthening exercises.